 - Use common sense, don’t patronize businesses in buildings that do not look safe.
-Some warning signs are that the building does not have a sprinkler system, exit signs or emergency lights are broken and non-functional, or if you see that most of the exit doors are chained shut
+Some warning signs are that the building does not have a sprinkler system, exit signs or emergency lights are broken and non-functional, or if you see that most of the exit doors are blocked or even locked (chained shut)

 - Be aware of the location of at least two exits at all times (the first being the one that you entered through)